OpenSwitchNOS/openswitch-ops-docs/cit.md

 If you are a contributor, you must initially clone the repository you need to a local Git repository.
 Once you are satisfied with the changes made, the patch set is sent with the `git review` command to Gerrit for review and validation.

-The Gerrit user interface can be accessed via its link: https://review.openswitch.net/
+The Gerrit user interface can be accessed via this [link](https://review.openswitch.net/)

 ## Jenkins and Zuul
 [Jenkins](https://jenkins-ci.org/) and [Zuul](http://docs.openstack.org/infra/zuul/) are used as the Continuous Integration, Scheduling and Gating systems for OpenSwitch.